nofatclips/generateTags/fanaugen/generateTags.coffee.md

 # generateTags
 This is my approach to Dek Dekku's Tag Generator challenge (see [requirements][req]).
 As a true coffee addict, I avoid writing raw JavaScript whenever possible.
-This document is written in [Literate CoffeeScript][lit], a recent addition to CoffeeScript that allows writing core right inside a Markdown file.
+This document is written in [Literate CoffeeScript][lit], a recent addition to CoffeeScript that allows writing code right inside a Markdown file.
 It's source-code and documentation in one, with a focus on the documentation.

-The very file is automatically converted to valid, readable JavaScript in by the command-line tool `coffee`, provided in the [coffee-script][cfs] Node.js package.
+This very file is automatically converted to valid, readable JavaScript in by the command-line tool `coffee`, provided in the [coffee-script][cfs] Node.js package.
 Find the output in [`generateTags.js`][jsf]

 [req]: https://github.com/nofatclips/generateTags#readme
 [lit]: http://coffeescript.org/#literate
 [cfs]: https://npmjs.org/package/coffee-script
-[jsf]:  ../generateTags.js
+[jsf]: ./generateTags.js
 [ife]: http://en.wikipedia.org/wiki/IIFE

-So let's begin, shall we?
+So let’s begin, shall we?
 (The following block comment will appear on top of the JS file)

     ###
     generateTags.js